backdrop-contrib/taxonomy_access/README.txt

 If users can view or edit pages that they do not have permission for:

-1. Make sure the user role does not have 'administer nodes' permission.
+1. Make sure the user role does not have "administer nodes" permission.
 This permission will override any settings from Taxonomy Access.

-2. Check the user role for "edit any [type] content" permissions under "node module" on page:
+2. Check whether the user role has "edit any [type] content" permissions under "node module" on the page:
    "Administer >> User management >> Permissions"
    (Drupal path: admin/user/permissions).

-   This permission overrides TAC's "Update" permissions for the given content type.
+   Granting his permission overrides TAC's "Update" permissions for the given content type, so you will not be able to deny the role edit access to any nodes in that type.
 (The same is true of "delete any [type] content" permissions.)

 3. Check to see if the user has other roles that may be granting other permissions.
 Remember: Deny overrides Allow within a role, but Allow from